 Well-aged ones can be grated.

 Like most cheese, Edam can be frozen.
-Cut into 1/2 pound (225 g) chunks, and wrap air-tight.
+Cut into 225 g (½ pound) chunks, and wrap air-tight.

 When thawed, it is best for cooking.

-It acquired the name of Edam because the cheese was made in and around that port city, and exported through that port.
+It acquired the name of Edam because the cheese was traditionally made in and around the port city of Edam, a few kilometres north of Amsterdam, and exported through that port.